Skip to main content

 2. A person’s ‘birthday window’ begins on their birth date (month/day) and ends 63-days later.

-3. A policy holder can make a ‘lateral move’ (get the same plan from a different company), move to a less comprehensive plan, or move up to a more comprehensive plan.
-If the policy holder wishes to move to a more comprehensive plan (Plan G to a Plan F, a Plan N to a Plan G, etc.) they will have to answer the health history questions on the new company’s application.
+4. A policy holder can make a ‘lateral move’ (get the same plan), move to a less comprehensive plan (Plan G to Plan N for example), or move up to a more comprehensive plan (Plan N to Plan G).
+If the policy holder wishes to move to a more comprehensive plan, they will have to answer the health history questions on the new application.
+Based on your answers, your application can either be accepted or denied.
+If it is denied, you can apply to a different company or just keep your present plan.

 Call if you have questions.